 My son loves rice pudding (second only to pie, of course), so he was thrilled for the weeks I was testing out this recipe.
 I've been making this dessert for years but never followed a recipe - because it's pretty simple to make.
 However, I'm happy to finally have it written down so I can share it with others.

-This version is very much a classic American rice pudding, though this dish can be claimed by many different cultures throughout history.
-My version can be served warm or cold (and I'll include instructions for both below), is made with long-grain white rice and is studded with plump raisins and a touch of cinnamon.
+This version is very much a classic American rice pudding (let's put this in the same category as chocolate chip cookies and apple pie).
+However, this dish can be claimed by many different cultures throughout history.
+My version can be served warm (ever paired it with ice cream?) or cold (and I'll include instructions for both below), is made with long-grain white rice and is studded with plump raisins and a touch of cinnamon.

 Ingredients Needed